 Preventing Diabetic Retinopathy

-The best way to prevent vision loss from DR is for all people with diabetes to undergo regular eye examinations, as damage can usually be avoided if DR is detected early enough (CERA 2020).
+The best way to prevent vision loss from diabetic retinopathy is for all people with diabetes to undergo regular eye examinations, as damage can usually be avoided if diabetic retinopathy is detected early enough (CERA 2025).

 It’s essential that people with diabetes undergo an eye examination: